How to Write a Retail Return Policy (& Free Templates)

 In addition to reclaiming lost profits to returns, an effective refund policy will help you save money in other ways as well.
 Some estimates say businesses can save as much as $125 billion collectively each year just by focusing on reducing returns.
 This is because you improve operational efficiency and reduce returns-related costs such as shipping, restocking, and labor dollars.

 Returns are also a threat to the environment.
 Approximately 10% of all returns end up in a landfill.
-While that may not sound like much, it amounted to 5.8 billion pounds of waste in 2020 alone while returns shipping created 16 million metric tons of carbon dioxide.
+While that may not sound like much, it amounted to 2.63 billion pounds of waste in 2020 alone while returns shipping created 16 million metric tons of carbon dioxide.
+Not to mention the 16 million metric tons of carbon dioxide these emissions from transporting returns release into the atmosphere.

 Why is this important?
 Regardless of your environmental concern, consumers are demanding more responsibility and accountability from businesses.
 As many as three-quarters plan to shop more with brands that attempt to create more sustainable returns processes—and 71% would pay more for environmentally responsible return methods.